gibbs/gibbs.github.io/content/blog/0003-running-puppet-7-agent-on-arm.md

 The Puppet open source repositories for Debian are not currently packaged with a `puppet-agent` for ARM architectures.
-If you need to run a specific Puppet agent version (>=6) you can manually setup the agent and run it with Ruby.
+If you need to run a specific Puppet agent version (>=6) you can manually set up the agent and run it with Ruby.

 ## Installing the Puppet Agent via Ruby